-As done for the apo dimers, vT-nESI measurements were undertaken on each D•I complex to allow calculation of thermodynamic parameters.
-The resulting Van't Hoff plots are shown in Figure S8, and Figure 6 summarizes the thermodynamic parameters for each of the complexes in various charge states.
+As done for the apo dimers, vT-nESI measurements were undertaken on each D•I complex to allow calculation of thermodynamic parameters (shown in Figure S12-15).
+The resulting Van't Hoff plots are shown in Figure S9B, and Figure 6 summarizes the thermodynamic parameters for each of the complexes in various charge states.
 The charge state of the reference species was selected based on the charge state that exhibited the least variation in abundance throughout the temperature range: 16+ for D•I complexes containing 11A and 11B and 15+ for the complexes containing boceprevir and GC-376.
-The thermodynamic parameters for the complexes containing 11A and 11B are similar, an outcome consistent with the similar structures of the inhibitors which also follow similar inhibitory mechanisms.
+The thermodynamic parameters for the complexes containing 11A and 11B and 15+ for the similar inhibitory mechanisms.
 The process of thermal denaturation for these two complexes follows an entropically driven pathway, evidenced by the increase in entropy and decrease in enthalpy with each charge state.
-There is no thermal dissociation observed for these complexes, and instead aggregation occurs around 75°C, which contrasts with the low melting temperature and disassembly of apo Mpro dimer discussed earlier.
-Binding of 11A or 11B decreased the enthalpy of dimeric Mpro, likely due to the increase in intramolecular interactions that induces greater thermal stability.
-A plot of the average charge state of each of the D•I complexes as a function of solution temperature in comparison to the apo dimer shows the impact of the inhibitor on the stability of Mpro (Figure 6B).
-While the Mpro dimer displayed little change in its charge state (averaging $\sim$ 16.2) over a wide temperature range, binding of any of the inhibitors decreased the average charge state considerably at 25°C (averaging 14.7-15.0 depending on the inhibitor).
+There is no thermal dissociation observed for these complexes, and signal drops out at 75°C, likely owing to protein aggregation, which contrasts with the low melting temperature and disassembly of apo M^{pro} dimer discussed earlier.
+Binding of 11A or 11B decreased the enthalpy of dimeric M^{pro}, likely due to the increase in intramolecular interactions that induces greater thermal stability.

+A plot of the average charge state of each of the D•I complexes as a function of solution temperature in comparison to the apo dimer shows the impact of the inhibitor on the stability of M^{pro} (Figure 6B).
+While the M^{pro} dimer displayed little change in its charge state (averaging ~16.2) over a wide temperature range, binding of any of the inhibitors decreased the average charge state considerably at 25°C (averaging 14.7-15.0 depending on the inhibitor).
 This decrease in average charge state for the D•I complexes likely suggested that basic residues previously serving as potential protonation sites near the binding pocket of the complex are involved with interactions and binding of the inhibitor within the same spatial region.
 As the solution temperature increases, both D•11A and D•11B complexes exhibited a significant increase in average charge state, indicative of unfolding.
-The temperature-dependent curves for the D•boceprevir and D•GC-376 complexes are much flatter, implying that these inhibitors stabilize the dimer.
-When comparing the inherent stability of these inhibitor complexes with published values of Ki and IC50 for the same species, D•boceprevir and D•GC-376 display greater inhibition values than 11A and 11B suggesting that thermostability and inhibition may be correlated factors that could improve further inhibitor discovery and screening.
+The temperature-dependent curves for the D•Boceprevir and D•GC-376 complexes are much flatter, implying that these inhibitors stabilize the dimer.
+When comparing the inherent stability of these inhibitor complexes with published values of IC50 for the same species, boceprevir and GC-376 display greater inhibition concentrations than 11A and 11B, demonstrating that thermostability and inhibition are not correlated.^{9,10,12,59}

 Figure 6.
-A) Thermodynamic parameters for each of the D•I complexes at 25°C. B) Average charge state for each of the D•I complexes and apo Mpro dimer.
+A) Thermodynamic parameters for each of the DOI complexes at 25°C using the 16+ charge states for the complexes containing 11A and 11B or 15+ charge states for the complexes containing boceprevir and GC-376 as the references (zero-point).
+B) Average charge states for each of the DOI complexes and apo Mpro dimer as a function of solution temperature.